Effect of advanced paternal age on fertility and pregnancy

 Women are generally aware of the reproductive issues related to advanced maternal age, typically defined as 35 years of age or older on the estimated date of confinement.
 These issues include higher risks of infertility, fetal aneuploidy, gestational diabetes, preeclampsia, and stillbirth .
 (See "Effect of advanced age on fertility and pregnancy in women".)

 Although reproductive concerns related to advanced paternal age are less well defined, this topic reviews the available data .
 Additional information on age and fertility can be found elsewhere.
-(See "Optimizing natural fertility in couples planning pregnancy" and "Management of infertility and pregnancy in women of advanced age" and "Fertility preserving options for women of advancing age".)
+(See "Optimizing natural fertility in couples planning pregnancy" and "Management of pregnancy in women of advanced age" and "Fertility preserving options for women of advancing age".)

 The probability of conception is primarily dependent upon maternal age, and to a lesser extent, paternal age.
 In contrast to oogenesis, which appears to be limited to the fetus in humans, spermatogenesis continues even in elderly men.
 Since the adult male's germ cells have passed through more mitotic replications than the adult female's germ cells, there is a greater opportunity for error.
 Increasing age has been associated with more breaks in sperm DNA, loss of apoptosis, and a higher frequency of point mutations [3,4].
 (See "Male reproductive physiology".)